aws-samples/busy-engineers-encryption-sdk/docs/exercises/5-multi_region.rst

 ******************************************

 So far we have been working with the AWS Encryption SDK using a single Customer Master Key (CMK) to perform encryption and decryption.
-We will now be exploring the multi region CMK capability of the AWS Encryption SDK by using Multiple Master Key Encryption.
+We will now be exploring the multi-CMK capability of the AWS Encryption SDK by using Multiple Master Key Encryption.

 Before we start